nuprl/website/blog/_src/posts/2016-11-02-beta-reduction-part-1.md

 (λx.e1) e2 = e1[ x := e2 ]
 ```

 Given that definition, lets look at a few examples.
-I've written the examples in the λ-calculus, Racket[1], OCaml, and Haskell.
+I've written the examples in the λ-calculus, Racket, OCaml, and Haskell.
 It's important to note that these languages have more restricted semantics than the original λ-calculus.
 These restrictions are called reduction strategies.
 In Racket and OCaml, it is not possible to substitute with anything except for a value, meaning you need to evaluate the argument until it is a function before substituting.
 This makes the evaluation reduce left to right before substituting.
 This restriction is called "call by value".
 In Haskell, no reduction occurs in arguments, meaning that we would omit the third rule.
 This could potentially require an expression to be evaluated multiple times.
-In reality, Haskell caches the results of these evaluations so each expression is only evaluated once, but I'm going to ignore that here and give you the more theoretical version.
-The theoretical version of Haskell's semantics is called "call by name" and the optimization is called "call by need".
+In reality, Haskell caches the results of these evaluations so each expression is only evaluated once, but I'm going to ignore that here.
+This presentation of Haskell's semantics is called "call by name" and the optimization is called "call by need".
+This [paper](http://www.ccs.neu.edu/racket/pubs/esop12-cf.pdf) discusses lazy evaluation in more detail, if you're interested.

 # Some Examples
 The first example evaluates the same way in all of the languages.